Sun and Moon (Anees song): Remix

 To promote the song, Anees launched an open verse challenge on TikTok upon its official release.
-On April 11, former Ex Battalion member JRoa uploaded his version to the site, gaining massive popularity locally, reaching 14 million plays as of May 2022.
+On April 11, former Ex Battalion member JRoa uploaded his version to the site.
 Anees reached out to JRoa to record a full duet to the song, releasing the official "Sun and Moon" remix on April 14 with an accompanying live performance video of both acts performing from different locations.

-Lyrics and composition
+Composition

-Anees announced that "Sun and Moon" is a tribute to love and adoration, adding "it's about whoever you love."
+Anees announced that "Sun and Moon" is a tribute to love and adoration, adding "it's a romantic little lullaby".
+Unable to remember its clear songwriting process, he wrote the song in dedication to his wife: "I knew there was something completely different about her that I was not going to find elsewhere."
+The lyrics "dream girl" is written as an allusion to the dream girl concept or about a specific person in someone's dream.
+The first verse is composed as a profession of eternal romance, while the second verse described the indescribable ethereal feeling of falling in love.

 Music critics described the song as a guitar-driven R&B-pop track.
 Baby A. Gil of Philstar defined its sound as "light pop melody with a touch of R&B and includes a very pronounced hook".
 Lyrically, "Sun and Moon" is defined as a juxtaposition of ideas, depicting feelings of longing and regret, vengeance and satisfaction, selfishness and sacrifice, fortune and fate.

 Commercial performance

 After the release of its official remix and music video, "Sun and Moon" debuted at number three on Billboard Philippines Songs on April 26, 2022 – for the week ending dated April 30, 2022 – becoming Anees' first entry on the chart.
-The song rose to number-one on the chart dated May 7, making "Sun and Moon" the first English song to reach the summit and Anees as the first international artist to top the list.
-On Spotify Philippines, the song gathered 509,869 streams on April 29, marking the highest daily Philippine streams of a track so far in 2022.
-As of May 2022, the track has gained 20 million streams on Spotify, becoming Anees' most streamed song.
-Elsewhere, "Sun and Moon" peaked at the top 10 of the daily chart of Spotify UAE.
+The song rose to number one on the chart dated May 7, making "Sun and Moon" the first English song to reach the summit and Anees as the first international artist to top the list.
+The song stayed at five weeks at number one on the chart.
+As of March 2023, the track has gained 99 million streams on Spotify, becoming Anees' most streamed song.
+In New Zealand, "Sun and Moon" peaked at number 17 on New Zealand Hot Singles.

 Music video

-The music video for "Sun and Moon" was released on April 21.
-In the clip, Anees serenades a girl seated at the audience from onstage, ending in applause.
-The video was directed by Issa Kaddissi and has received over 7.8 million views as of June 2022.
+The music video for "Sun and Moon" was released on April 21, 2022.
+Directed by Issa Kaddissi, the video featured Anees serenading a girl seated at the audience from onstage, ending in applause.
+Behind the video's direction, Anees stated how "it felt natural to put the music video and set it on a stage in a small little auditorium that maybe even felt like a spoken word vibe."
+He added how the addition of mannequins as part of the auditorium crowd was purposeful: "They take up the seats, they’re not even real.
+It’s still just a one-on-one."
+The video has received over 10 million views as of March 2023.